Moonie (dog): Acting career

 Moonie's breakout role was in 2001, when he appeared in the film Legally Blonde as Bruiser Woods, the canine companion of Elle Woods (portrayed by Witherspoon).
 In 2003, at the age of 5, he reprised his role as Bruiser in the film's sequel, Legally Blonde 2: Red, White & Blonde, in which Gidget portrayed Bruiser's mother.
 Both dogs belonged to Studio Animal Services.

 Following the Legally Blonde movies, Moonie continued to book acting jobs.
 He appeared in a music video alongside the singer and actress Cher, starred in several commercials, and had guest roles in episodes of the television series Three Sisters and Providence.

 He was present when Reese Witherspoon received her star on the Hollywood Walk of Fame in December 2010.

 Moonie retired from acting in 2014 at the age of 15.

 Death

-On March 11, 2016, Moonie died in Los Angeles, California, at the age of 18.
-Chipperton broke the news of his death in an Instagram post that same day, and numerous major media outlets reported on his death.
+On March 10, 2016, Moonie died in Los Angeles, California, at the age of 18.
+Chipperton announced his death in an Instagram post the same day, in addition to numerous major media outlets that reported on his death.